ZationServer/zation-core-events/README.md

-# zation-core-events
+# ziron-events
-The core events of the Zation framework
+The core events of Ziron